 Constitution & Bylaws

+Section 1.
 The name of the Club is the American Shih Tzu Club, Inc.

-The Purposes of the Club are:
+SECTION 2.
+The objects of the Club shall be to:

-(e) to advance the interests of the breed by encouraging sportsmanlike competition at all times.
+(e) do all in its power to protect and advance the interests of the breed and to encourage sportsman-like competition at all events held under AKC Rules and Regulations;

+SECTION 4.
 The members of the club shall adopt and may from time to time revise such bylaws as may be required to carry out these objects.

 BYLAWS

-(b) Special Membership.
+(d) Club membership.
 Local Clubs desiring to be recognized by the American Shih Tzu Club, Inc. Each club shall be entitled to one vote.

-(e) Honorary Members.
+(f) Honorary members.
 Those persons of such outstanding accomplishments in the breeding, showing, handling or similar achievements in the world of purebred dogs as are deemed worthy of this honor.
 Election to honorary membership will be only with the consent of the party so being honored, and requires a 2/3 majority vote of the Board of Directors.
 Honorary members may not hold office, or vote, and shall be exempt from paying dues.

 (b) Each applicant shall be provided a copy of the Constitution and bylaws and all ethics related club publications.